Lorelai-anne/XR-point-cloud-application/README.md

 2. Locate the RAZR_PointCRep.Android.csproj in file explorer and double click the csproj file to open in visual studio
    - enable show all files if not all files are appearing in the solution explorer
    - If you want access to the assets folder, additionally open the other csproj in the same solution explorer
-3. If everything is set up correctly you should be able to run in in the editor
+3. Set Android as setup project, if everything is set up correctly you should be able to run in in the editor
 ![Screenshot](Media/VisualStudioRun.png)

 ## Features